narcissistic red flags: warning signs highlighted

 Experiencing manipulation, gaslighting, and betrayal in a toxic relationship with a narcissist can lead to difficulty trusting others in the future.

-The erosion of trust can extend beyond the toxic relationship itself, causing individuals to become guarded and hesitant in forming new connections.
+The erosion of trust can extend beyond the toxic relationship itself, causing you to become guarded and hesitant about forming new connections.

-This is partly due to the fact that they don’t trust themselves and their decision-making and are terrified of making the same mistake.
+This is partly due to the fact that you don’t trust yourself and your decision-making and are terrified of making the same mistake.

 This can make it challenging to establish healthy, trusting relationships even after leaving the narcissistic relationship behind.